Step Sankey

 max_steps | int, default 10 | Number of path steps to compute. |

-diff | tuple, optional | (segment_col, value1, value2) or (path_ids1, path_ids2); value2 may be <REST>. |
+diff | tuple or list, optional | Draws a comparative chart for a pair of segments; see Diff mode. (segment_col, value1, value2) or (path_ids1, path_ids2); value2 may be <REST>. |

 path_col | str, optional | Path ID column override; defaults to schema.path_col. |